Gan Siow Huang

-Gan Siow Huang (born 28 September 1974) is a Singaporean politician and former brigadier-general who has served as Minister of State for Education and Minister of State for Manpower concurrently since 2020.
-A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) for Marymount Single Member Constituency (SMC) since 2020.
+Gan Siow Huang (born 28 September 1974) is a Singaporean politician and former brigadier-general who has served as Minister of State for Foreign Affairs and Minister of State for Trade and Industry since May 23, 2025, she has been the Member of Parliament (MP) for Marymount Single Member Constituency (SMC) since 2020.

 Before entering politics, Gan served in the Republic of Singapore Air Force (RSAF) and attained the rank of Brigadier-General, becoming the first woman to hold a general rank in the Singapore Armed Forces (SAF).
 She served as Chief of Staff – Air Staff between 2019 and 2020.

 Gan made her political debut in the 2020 general election as a PAP candidate in Marymount SMC, defeating Ang Yong Guan from the Progress Singapore Party (PSP) with 55.04% of the vote.
 After being elected, she was appointed Minister of State for Education and Manpower.

 Education

 Gan was educated at Raffles Girls Secondary and Victoria Junior College before she was awarded the Singapore Armed Forces Merit Scholarship (Women) in 1993 to study at the London School of Economics, from which she graduated in 1996 with a Bachelor of Science degree in economics.
 She had also attended the command and staff course at the New Zealand Defence College in 2003.

 Gan subsequently went on to complete a Master of Business Administration degree in 2010 under the Sloan Fellows programme at the MIT Sloan School of Management.